Building from strength

 - Release of Responding to Family Violence Capability Framework and Preventing Family Violence and Violence against Women Capability Framework in 2017, articulating the skills and knowledge required for a broad range of workforces to appropriately prevent and respond to family violence, and articulating levels of specialist capability.

-- Undertook Victoria’s first Census of Workforces that Intersect with Family Violence – a biennial survey due to be repeated in 2019, to build an evidence base to inform workforce and sector planning and development
+- Completed the second Victorian Census of Workforces that Intersect with Family Violence in 2019, to build an evidence base to inform workforce and sector planning and development.

 - Provided Leadership Intensives to over 200 sector leaders, to support them to lead in an environment of unprecedented reform.